mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enhancing-microsoft-copilot-discovery-with-graph-connector-content.md

 - BFB160
 - MET150
 - MOE150
-description: "Enhance the discoverability of Microsoft Graph Connector content within Microsoft Copilot."
+description: "Enhance the discoverability of Microsoft Graph connectors content within Microsoft Copilot."
 ---

-# Enhancing Microsoft Copilot Discovery with Graph Connector Content
+# Enhancing Microsoft Copilot Discovery with Microsoft Graph connectors content

-This document provides guidance on utilizing connection names and descriptions to enhance the likelihood for discoverability of Graph Connector content within Microsoft Copilot.
+This document provides guidance on utilizing connection names and descriptions to enhance the likelihood for discoverability of Microsoft Graph connectors content within Microsoft Copilot.
 Choosing a meaningful connection name and descriptions can inform Microsoft Copilot that there is pertinent content and information in a connection that addresses the user's request.

 ## Connection name